Evolvera

 Sometimes you can skip a stage.
 Here's when:

-- Skip the POC if you're using a boring, well-understood stack (Next.js, Postgres, Stripe).
+• Skip the POC if you're using a boring, well-understood stack (Next.js, Postgres, Stripe).
 Boring is good — it means there's nothing to prove.
+We're so committed to this that we wrote a whole post on the boring tech stack we use and why it works.

 What you should never skip is the question "What decision am I trying to make with this artifact?"
 If you can't answer that in one sentence, you're not ready to build anything yet.